 The remedies available in a Title IX claim may include forcing the university to take action and, in some cases, pay money damages to the victim.

-Below, our California personal injury lawyers discuss the following frequently asked questions about Title 9 claims for sexual assaults on campus in California:
+Below, our California personal injury lawyers discuss the following frequently asked questions about Title 9 claims for sexual assaults on campus:

 - 1. Can I file a lawsuit against my university if I was sexually assaulted on campus?